Keystone Party of Manitoba: 44th Manitoba general election

 Kevin Friesen stated that the party intends to stand for the 44th Manitoba general election immediately after the 43rd election.
 He also stated that he will again run in Turtle Mountain and that the main priority for the party was to win over conservatives dissatisfied with the Progressive Conservative Party of Manitoba.

 On March 15, 2025, former Manitoba PC leadership candidate Shelly Glover announced that she would be creating her own new centre-right party for PC voters dissatisfied with the rightward turn of the party.
 Despite overlapping in both purpose and ideology with the Keystone Party, Friesen stated that Glover was not in contact with him.
+During the 2025 Conservative leadership election the Progressive Conservatives saw a strong rural-urban split within their party, with the rural candidate, Wally Daudrich, losing the race despite earning the most votes and vowed that he would still stand for a seat in the Legislative Assembly with the Keystone Party publicly inviting him to join the party.
+He declined, and instead said he would still run as a member of the Progressive Conservatives.

+On February 14, 2026, Karl Krebs, one of the leading figures of the Keystone Party who got his political start being the "most public pandemic restriction opponent" in the province during the COVID-19 pandemic and was the party's candidate for Mayor of Winkler, died.

+On July 1, 2026, former Progressive Conservative leadership candidate Wally Daudrich joined the Keystone Party and ran as the party's candidate in the 2026 The Pas-Kameesak provincial by-election.